chen3feng/stl4go/README.md

 #### Data manipulation

 - `Copy` return a copies of specified slice
+- `CopyTo` copies all elements in slice a to slice to, return the copied slice.
 - `Fill` repeatedly fills a slice with the specified value
 - `FillPattern` repeatedly fills a slice with the specified pattern
 - `Replace` replaces every element that equals to old with new